Pranitha19-top/Prismo/README.md

 This allows PRISMO to detect fraud rings, not just individual frauds.

-# 4. UX Balance: Fair Handling of Flagged Claims
+# 4. UX Balance:Fair Handling of Flagged Claims

 PRISMO ensures that genuine users are not unfairly penalized.